-The Office of the Official Secretary to the Governor-General (OOSGG) was established in 1984, by amendment to the Governor-General Act 1974, to support the Governor-General in the fulfilment of his responsibilities.
+The Office of the Official Secretary to the Governor-General (OOSGG) was established in 1984, by amendment to the Governor-General Act 1974, to support the Governor-General in the fulfilment of his/her responsibilities.

-The OOSGG's Outcome supports the performance of the Governor-General's role, which is facilitated through the organisation and management of official duties, management and maintenance of the official households and properties, and administration of the Australian honours and awards system.
+The OOSGG's Outcome supports the performance of the Governor-General's role, which is facilitated through the organisation and management of official duties (which are constitutional, statutory, ceremonial or community in nature); management and maintenance of the official properties, Government House in Canberra and Admiralty House in Sydney; and administration of the Australian honours and awards system.